agenerale/inverse-micro/README.md

 python main.py --micro 0
 ```
 where the *micro* flag can be swept from 0-2 for the three current test cases.

+For postprocessing of results from the trained model, plotting results over the space of 2-point spatial correlations requires *pca_autocorr_1024.pkl*.
+Due to its prohibitive size, it has been left out from these associated files.
+If needed for your own use case, please feel free to reach out.